gajim/gajim-plugins/syntax_highlight/README.md

 ## Relation to XEP-0393 - 'Message Styling'

 https://xmpp.org/extensions/xep-0393.html#pre-block

 In [XEP-0393](https://xmpp.org/extensions/xep-0393.html),
-the back-tick based syntax is defined as markup for preformatted text blocks, respectively inline performatted text.
+the back-tick based syntax is defined as markup for preformatted text blocks, respectively inline preformatted text.
-Formatting of such text blocks with monospaced fonts is recommended by the XEP.
+Formatting of such text blocks with mono-spaced fonts is recommended by the XEP.

-By using the same syntax as defined in XEP-0393 XMPP clients with only XEP-0393 support but without syntax highlighting can at least present their users blocks of pre-formatted text.
+By using the same syntax as defined in XEP-0393 XMPP clients with only XEP-0393 support but without syntax highlighting can at least present their users blocks of preformatted text.

-Since text in between the back-tick markers is not further formatted by this plugin, it can be considered "pre-formatted".
+Since text in between the back-tick markers is not further formatted by this plugin, it can be considered "preformatted".
 Hence, this plugin is compatible to the formatting options defined by XEP-0393, [section 5.1.2, "Preformatted Text"](https://xmpp.org/extensions/xep-0393.html#pre-block) and [section 5.2.5, "Preformatted Span"](https://xmpp.org/extensions/xep-0393.html#mono).